realworldocaml/book/other-notes/02-intro.md

 | ...
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The first pattern that matches the structure of the expression between
+the `match` and the `with` is chosen, and the right-hand side of the
+`->` is evaluated, which is the value of the entire expression.
+As is
+shown in the `peint_log_entry` example, the pattern can also bind new
+variables, giving a name to sub-components of the datastructure being
+matched.

 Core also has a whole module full of useful functions for dealing with
 options.
 For example, we could rewrite `print_log_entry` using